 What You Can Never Do After Hip Replacement Surgery

 Hip replacement surgery is very common these days and has a high success rate.
 However, if you’ve had an operation, you need to think carefully about adjusting your lifestyle and physical movement expectations.
-After a hip replacement, there are certain things you should avoid doing.
-Talk to your doctor or physical therapist to see what they advise in your specific circumstances.
+After this joint replacement surgery, there are certain things you should never do.
+Don’t think that after surgery you should not engage in any physical activity.
+As long as you follow your therapist’s advice on movement restrictions while exercising, you should be fine.
+So, talk to your physical therapist to see what they advise in your specific circumstances.

 Never Break Movement Restrictions